Giratena/Captured-Als-To-Romeria-Translation/README.md

 << How patch your game with the translation files >>
 -------------------------------------------
 Simply download the latest public release from the right hand side of this page.
-1. Use EnigmaVBUnpacker.exe to unpatch your game
+1. Use EnigmaVBUnpacker.exe to unpack your game
 2. Place the contents of the data and js folders in [your unpacked game folder]>www or, open the translator++ file (patreon only) and use that if you know what you're doing

 The most up to date release can be found on my patreon!